-In the first quarter of 2012, Sanofi's reimbursement of our antibody expenses consisted of \$44.6 million under the discovery agreement and \$36.2 million of development costs under the license agreement, compared to \$42.1 million and \$31.1 million, respectively, in the first quarter of 2011.
-The higher reimbursement amount under the discovery agreement in the first quarter of 2012, compared to the same period in 2011, was primarily due to an increase in our antibody discovery activities.
-The higher reimbursement of development costs in the first quarter of 2012, compared to the same period in 2011, was primarily due to an increase in development activities related to sarilumab and REGN1033, partly offset by a decrease in development activities related to REGN475.
+In the third quarter of 2012, Sanofi's reimbursement of our antibody expenses consisted of \$49.6 million under our discovery agreement and \$45.3 million of development costs under our license agreement, compared to \$39.8 million and \$34.9 million, respectively, in the third quarter of 2011.
+The higher reimbursement amount under the discovery agreement in the third quarter of 2012, compared to the same period in 2011, was primarily due to an increase in our antibody discovery activities.
+The higher reimbursement of development costs in the third quarter of 2012, compared to the same period in 2011, was primarily due to increased development activities for REGN727.

-Recognition of deferred revenue related to Sanofi's \$85.0 million up-front payment and other payments increased in the first quarter of 2012 compared to the same period in 2011.
-In connection with the November 2009 amendment of the discovery agreement, Sanofi is funding up to \$30 million of agreed-upon costs incurred by us to expand our manufacturing capacity at our Rensselaer, New York facilities, of which \$29.4 million was received or receivable as of March 31, 2012.
-Revenue related to such funding from Sanofi is deferred and recognized as collaboration revenue prospectively over the related performance period in conjunction with the recognition of the original \$85.0 million up-front payment.
-As of March 31, 2012, \$75.4 million of these up-front and other payments was deferred and will be recognized as revenue in future periods.
+In connection with recognition of deferred revenue related to our antibody collaboration, as of September 30, 2012, \$71.3 million of the original \$85.0 million up-front payment and other payments was deferred and will be recognized as revenue in future periods.
+In connection with the November 2009 amendment of the discovery agreement, Sanofi has funded \$30 million of agreed-upon costs incurred by us to expand our manufacturing capacity at our Rensselaer, New York facilities.
+Revenue related to such funding from Sanofi was deferred and is being recognized as collaboration revenue prospectively over the related performance period in conjunction with the recognition of the original \$85.0 million up-front payment.